vortexmakes/RKH/doc/readme.txt

 have its own platform-dependent file, called \b rkhport.h by RKH convention.
-Next, each \b rkhport.h file must be referenced from rkhplat.h header file, located in \\include directory.
+Next, each \b rkhport.h file must be referenced from rkhplat.h header file, located in \c source/fwk/include directory.
 The next listing shows an example of \b rkhplat.h, where __CFV1CW63__, and __W32STVC08__ are used to nstruct the C/C++ compiler to include header files from the specific KH port directory.
 The key point of the design is that all